-Whenever the parent or other person responsible for the care and support of a juvenile is determined by the court to be financially unable to pay the costs of such examination as ordered by the juvenile court or the circuit court, such costs may be paid according to procedures and rates adopted by the Department from funds appropriated in the general appropriation act for the Department.
+Whenever the The parent or other person responsible for the care and support of a juvenile is determined by the court to be financially unable to shall not be required to pay the costs of such examination as ordered by the juvenile court or the circuit court, such.
+Such costs may shall be paid according to procedures and rates adopted by the Department from funds appropriated in the general appropriation act for the Department.